 Maintaining the perceived illusion (sadly, the truth may never be known) our anti-heroine was innocent, Wise’s tale wisely casts the one and only Susan Hayward as Barbara Graham, who portrays the condemned with an iron fist.
 As the story opens, we learn our positive female role model is not only a convicted prostitute, but a perjurer to boot ‒ a slight personality flaw which may make her pending murder trial a bit cumbersome.
 Psycho‘s Simon Oakland (who has been popping up in Twilight Time releases quite a bit lately) takes on an early, meaty role as journalist Ed Montgomery (who, ironically, won a Pulitzer for a series on tax fraud), who goes from Graham’s strongest critics to one of her biggest supporters.

-Virginia Vincent, Theodore Bikel, and TV greats Dabbs Greer, Gavin MacLeod, and Stafford Repp (that's right, you get to see Reverend Alden, Captain Stubing, and Chief O'Hara all in the same film!) also star in this superb flick from the producer of Riot in Cell Block 11.
-While I'm sure no one other than me will be disappointed to discover the 1983 TV remake of I Want to Live! with Lindsay Graham and Martin Balsam is not included with this release, the beautiful 1080p transfer, crisp 1.0 DTS-HD MA soundtrack, isolated Johnny Mandel jazz score, audio commentary by Robert Wise associate Mike Matessino, theatrical trailer, and liner notes by Julie Kirgo should warrant a visit to the best hot seat in the house.
+Virginia Vincent, Theodore Bikel, and TV greats Dabbs Greer, Gavin MacLeod, and Stafford Repp (that’s right, you get to see Reverend Alden, Captain Stubing, and Chief O’Hara all in the same film!) also star in this superb flick.
+While I’m sure no one other than me will be disappointed to discover the 1983 TV remake of I Want to Live! with Lindsay Graham and Martin Balsam is not included with this release, the beautiful 1080p transfer, crisp 1.0 DTS-HD MA soundtrack, isolated Johnny Mandel jazz score, audio commentary by Robert Wise associate Mike Matessino, theatrical trailer, and liner notes by Julie Kirgo should warrant a visit to the best hot seat in the house.

 After being released from a mental institution, Dennis Pitt (Perkins) relocates to a small community where the most intriguing thing to be found is young cheerleader Sue Ann Stepenek (Tuesday Weld).
 Introducing himself as a secret agent [note to self: try that one sometime], Dennis soon occupies his spare time by recruiting his seemingly-gullible nubile playmate with “special missions.”
 Alas, the games become deadlier as the week progresses in this film which would also receive an unneeded TV remake (in 1996).
 Former Roger Corman regular Beverly Garland and John Randolph (as well as his wonderful, distinctive voice) also star in this filmed adaptation of Stephen Geller’s She Let Him Continue.